 What is Scribie?

-Scribie is an audio/video transcription service provider founded in 2008 by a man named Rajiv Poddar.
+Scribie is one of the popular companies in the transcription industry founded in 2008 by a man named Rajiv Poddar.
 At that time, getting ahold of high-quality transcriptions was a struggle for many businesses.
 At the same time, transcribers needed to put in a lot of effort in completing accurate yet prompt transcripts.

 Scribie uses a system in such a way that transcribers can get available work from the platform and then transcribe the file.
 The file then goes through a series of quality checks before they are put together and submitted to the client.